livepeer/LIPs/LIPs/LIP-36.md

 - Set `startRound` be the delegator's `lastClaimRound + 1`
 - For each `round` a delegator needs to claim earnings for:
-    - Let `earningsPool` be the earnings pool for the delegator's orchestrator for that round
+    - Let `earningsPool` be the earnings pool for the delegator's transcoder for that round
     - If `startRound >= LIP_UPGRADE_ROUNDS[36]`, stop iterating through rounds.
     - Else, update the delegator's bonded amount and fees using the earnings claiming algorithm described [here](https://github.com/livepeer/wiki/blob/master/spec/streamflow/spec.md#claiming-rewards--fees)
     - Increment`startRound` by 1.
-- Let `startEarningsPool` be orchestrator's earnings pool for `startRound - 1` after the old looping algorithm and `endEarningsPool` be orchestrator's earnings pool for the last round to claim earnings through.
+- Let `startEarningsPool` be transcoder's earnings pool for `startRound - 1` after the old looping algorithm and `endEarningsPool` be transcoder's earnings pool for the last round to claim earnings through.
     - if `endEarningsPool.cumulativeRewardFactor == 0` explicitly set the `cumulativeRewardFactor` for `lastRewardRound` on `endEarningsPool`.
 If that is still 0, it means `lastRewardRound` is prior to the LIP-36 upgrade round; use `MathUtils.percPoints(1, 1)` instead.
-    - if `endEarningsPool.cumulativeFeeFactor == 0` use that of the orchestrator's `lastFeeRound`.
+    - if `endEarningsPool.cumulativeFeeFactor == 0` use that of the transcoder's `lastFeeRound`.
 If that is still 0 it means `lastFeeRound` is prior to the LIP-36 upgrade round; use `MathUtils.percPoints(1, 1)` instead.
 - Let `A` be the delegator's bonded amount after the above loop
 - Let `B` be the delegator's fees after the above loop
 - Set the delegator's bonded amount to `(A * endEarningsPool.cumulativeRewardFactor) / startEarningsPool.cumulativeRewardFactor`
 - Set the delegator's fees to `B + (A * (endEarningsPool.cumulativeFeeFactor - startEarningsPool.cumulativeFeeFactor) ) / startEarningsPool.cumulativeRewardFactor`
-- If the delegator is the orchestrator:
+- If the delegator is the transcoder:
-    - Add the orchestrator's `cumulativeRewards` to the delegator's bonded amount
+    - Add the transcoder's `cumulativeRewards` to the delegator's bonded amount
-    - Add the orchestrator's `cumulativeFees` to the delegator's fees
+    - Add the transcoder's `cumulativeFees` to the delegator's fees
-    - Set the orchestrator's `activeCumulativeRewards` to 0
+    - Set the transcoder's `activeCumulativeRewards` to 0
-    - Set the orchestrator's `cumulativeRewards` to 0
+    - Set the transcoder's `cumulativeRewards` to 0
-    - Set the orchestrator's `cumulativeFees` to 0
+    - Set the transcoder's `cumulativeFees` to 0

-Any read only functions used to calculate a delegator's stake and fees including unclaimed earnings (i.e. `BondingManager.pendingStake()` and `BondingManager.pendingFees()` will need to be updated to follow the above logic (without any storage updates such as zeroing out the orchestrator's cumulative values).
+Any read only functions used to calculate a delegator's stake and fees including unclaimed earnings (i.e. `BondingManager.pendingStake()` and `BondingManager.pendingFees()` will need to be updated to follow the above logic (without any storage updates such as zeroing out the transcoder's cumulative values).

 #### setLIPUpgradeRound(uint256 _LIP, uint256 _round) onlyControllerOwner